nbicocchi/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

 * Red Hat OpenShift

 ## The `docker-compose.yml` file
-**Docker Compose is a powerful tool that allows us to define and manage multi-container Docker applications**.
+**Docker Compose is a powerful tool that allows us to define and manage multi-container Docker applications**. **Docker running a single node does not provide full orchestration features**.
 It is particularly useful when working with microservices ecosystems, as it enables the coordination of multiple containers.
 With Compose, we can configure networking, resources, and also address scalability requirements.

 The `docker-compose.yaml` file follows a hierarchical structure by the use of indentations.